 Let me tell you a little about myself.

 - I started ballroom dancing when I was about 20 years old.
 To begin with, I was an Instructor.
-As time went by I progressed to Junior Executive, Supervisor, Dance Director, Manager, and finally Owner.
+As time went by I progressed to Junior Executive, Supervisor, Dance Director, Manager, and finally a studio owner.

 - My professional partner and I were United States Rising Star Champions.